baguirre2651/Predicting-Soccer-Match-Winners-with-ML/README.md

     -Increased Precision and Accuracy from the model by creating new predictors and using the rolling averages and combining --
     -Each the object to increase prescision and accuracy.
-    -Taken into the matches played in September our model has an accuracy of 93% and prescion of about 95%, when looking at the combined data frame.
+    -Taken into the matches played in September our model has an accuracy of and prescion score of about 71%, when looking at the combined data frame.

  --